PeeHaa/migres/README.md

 Note: this is alpha software.
 Do not use in production (yet).

-*Warning: never allow untrusted input in table specifications as all migrations are translated to raw SQL!*
+*__Warning: never allow untrusted input in table specifications as all migrations are translated to raw SQL!__*

+- Add the project using composer `composer install peehaa/migres`
+- Run the setup `./vendor/bin/migres setup`
+- Run without arguments to view the available commands `./vendor/bin/migres setup`

 All native PostgreSQL data types are implemented and the list can be found at: https://github.com/PeeHaa/migres/tree/master/src/DataType